Britannia Youngstown, Edmonton: Schools and training facilities

 There are three schools in the neighbourhood.
-Youngstown Elementary School and Britannia Junior High School are operated by the Edmonton Public School system, while Elves School is a special needs school run by the Elves Special Needs Society.
+Youngstown Elementary School and Britannia Junior High School are operated by the Edmonton Public School system, while Elves School is a special education school run by the Elves Special Needs Society.
 Elves School operates out of a building that is the former St. Luke's High School of the Edmonton Catholic School System.

 The Edmonton Fire Department also operates a training facility in a former public high school in the neighbourhood's east end.

 Shopping and services

 The Mayfield Common shopping centre and the Westlawn Cemetery occupy the south edge (Stony Plain Road) of the neighbourhood.

 Surrounding neighbourhoods

 The neighbourhood is surrounded by a mixture of residential neighbourhoods and light industrial subdivisions.

 Residential neighbourhoods are Mayfield to the north, High Park to the north east, Canora to the east, West Jasper Place to the south east, and Glenwood to the south.

 Industrial subdivisions are Youngstown Industrial to the west and north west, Stone Industrial to the west, and the commercial district of Place LaRue to the south west.